-The question of the divine inspiration of holy Scripture was scarcely a live issue four hundred years ago, for it was not in dispute.
+The question of the divine inspiration of Holy Scripture was scarcely a live issue four hundred years ago, for it was not in dispute.
 However fierce the debate concerning the precise meaning of certain passages of Scripture, or concerning the scriptural validity of the claims made for the authority of the Church or of ecclesiastical tradition, that the Bible was the inspired Word of God was universally acknowledged.
-Accordingly, those who turn to the writings of the English Reformers expecting to find works in which the doctrine of the inspiration of holy Scripture is systematically developed or defended will be disappointed.
-This does not mean, however, that, on the one hand, the principle of the inspiration of holy Scripture was consistently and scrupulously applied by all who acknowledged it (had that been the case, there would have been no need for the Reformation), or, on the other hand, that the Reformers did not have much to say about the Bible and its origin, for of course they did, particularly with a view to the exposure and confutation of error and within the framework of the controversy with the papists over the locus of authority.
-The purpose of this paper will be to examine the teaching of the English Reformers, allowing them to speak for themselves on this important subject, and then to turn to John Calvin in order to illustrate the Reformed approach to certain problems, if they are such, which present themselves in the course of a detailed study of the biblical text.
+Accordingly, those who turn to the writings of the Reformers expecting to find works in which the doctrine of the inspiration of Holy Scripture is systematically developed or defended will be disappointed.
+This does not mean, however, that, on the one hand, this principle was consistently and scrupulously applied by all who acknowledged it, or, on the other hand, that the Reformers did not have much to say about the Bible and its origin, for of course they did, particularly with a view to the exposure and confutation of error and within the framework of the controversy with the papists over the locus of authority.

+It is my purpose in this paper to examine the teaching of the English Reformers, in whom we, as members of the Church of England, have, by way of spiritual inheritance, a special proprietary interest; then to turn to John Calvin in order to illustrate the Reformed approach to certain problems, if they are such, which present themselves in the course of a detailed study of the biblical text; and, finally, to advert briefly to the question of Martin Luther's attitude to this subject of the divine inspiration of the Scriptures.